 The Franchise Tax can be split into three different taxes: the initial franchise tax, the annual franchise tax, and an additional franchise tax.
 The initial franchise tax is paid when a foreign corporation applies with the state for authority to transact business in the state.
 In the case of a domestic corporation, the initial franchise tax is due upon the first issuance of shares.
 An annual franchise tax must be paid on the corporation’s anniversary each year.
 Additional franchise tax is due upon a number of events that might increase a corporation’s paid-in capital during a given year.
 For instance, additional franchise tax is due upon the report of the issuance of additional shares, a report of an increase in paid-in capital without issuing shares, or a report after a merger if the report shows that the paid in capital of the surviving corporation is greater than the aggregate of Illinois paid-in capital previously reported by the corporations prior to the merger.

 In calculating paid-in capital, the Secretary does not necessarily conform to GAAP.
 Instead, the definition of paid-in capital is the “sum of the cash and other consideration received, less expenses, including commissions, paid or incurred by the corporation, in connection with the issuance of shares, plus any cash and other consideration contributed to the corporation by or on behalf of its shareholders, plus amounts added or transferred to paid-in capital by action of the board of directors or shareholders pursuant to a share dividend, share split, or otherwise, minus reductions” provided elsewhere in the act.
 A corporation may reduce its paid in capital by resolution of its board of directors by charging against its paid-in capital (i) the paid-in capital represented by shares acquired and cancelled by the corporation, (ii) dividends paid on preferred shares, or (iii) distributions as liquidating dividends.
 A reduction in paid-in capital may also occur pursuant to an approved reorganization in bankruptcy that specifically directs the reduction to occur.
-See here for a State presentation on the accounting of paid-in capital.

 In the case of a “vertical merger,” the paid-in capital of a subsidiary may be eliminated if either (1) it was created, totally funded, and wholly owned by the parent, or (2) the amount of the parent’s investment in the subsidiary was equal to or exceeded the subsidiary’s paid-in capital.
 The Attorney General has clarified that a surviving corporation following a vertical merger (when a parent and a subsidiary merge) “may report paid-in capital totaling less than the sum of the paid-in capital of the merging corporations if the revised total is consistent with the economic realities of the merger and with generally-accepted accounting principles.